ESEO-Tech/emulsiV/README.md

 decode, ALU, mem/reg, PC) for educational reasons, but the intent is not to reflect a specific sequencer or pipeline implementation.
 In fact, we don't plan to simulate a pipeline in more detail.

+emulsiV is developed by Guillaume Savaton, teacher, researcher and engineer at [ESEO](https://eseo.fr).

 Running the simulator locally
 -----------------------------